viraatdas/viraat.lol/content/My Enlightened Musings/Your Friends are Dateable.md

 A greater $\Delta\phi$ suggests a richer potential for diverse and enriching experiences between individuals, predicated on the introduction of novel elements into the relationship.

-# Future Works, Discussion, and Limitation

-## Temporal Dynamics of $\phi$

-A crucial aspect of our framework is the recognition that $\phi$, representing individual profiles, is inherently dynamic, evolving over time.

-## Computational Considerations

-Future research should focus on developing efficient methods for the calculation of the composite function $f$.

-## Empirical Validation

-For the empirical validation of our framework, several key steps must be identified.

-## Limitations

-This framework, while providing a novel quantitative lens for examining friendships, acknowledges several limitations.

-# Conclusion

-In simpler terms, we argue that your more ideal friends should be people you could "date" more often.
-This mathematical model aims at quantifying the potential for friendship, marking a significant departure from traditional analyses of interpersonal relationships.